Moraine Public Records Directory

 Jail & Inmate Records

-Located in Dayton, the Montgomery County Jail serves as the primary detention facility for the entire county.
+Located in Dayton, the Montgomery County Jail is the primary detention facility for the entire county.
 Anyone arrested within county boundaries is booked and housed there.
 The facility maintains an online inmate lookup system where the public can search for current detainees and access information about those in custody.
 Visitation requires advance scheduling, and visitors must follow strict guidelines once approved.
 Ohio's bond and bail system allows for pretrial release, and those seeking information about posting bail can contact the jail's administrative office directly.

 Arrest Records

 Local police departments and the Montgomery County Sheriff's Office maintain arrest records throughout the area.
 Residents and attorneys can request these records through formal applications, which typically require identification and payment of a processing fee.
 A typical arrest record includes personal information about the individual, circumstances of the arrest, charges filed, and scheduled court appearances.
-The Ohio Public Records Act governs how these documents are accessed, establishing standards for transparency and ensuring the public can obtain governmental records.
+The Ohio Public Records Act governs how these documents are accessed, establishing standards for transparency and making sure of the public can obtain governmental records.

 Court Records